 Plant Science

-Historically all living things were grouped as animals or plants, and botany covered all organisms not considered animals.
-Some organisms included in the field of botany are no longer considered to belong to the plant (plantae) kingdom, which obtain their energy via photosynthesis, these include bacteria (studied in bacteriology), fungi (mycology) including lichen-forming fungi (lichenology), non-chlorophyte algae (phycology) and viruses (virology).
-However, attention is still given to these groups by botanists, and fungi (including lichens), and photosynthetic protists are usually covered in introductory botany courses.
+Historically, all living organisms were classified as either animals or plants, with botany encompassing all non-animal entities.
+Today, some organisms previously categorized within botany are no longer considered part of the plant kingdom, such as bacteria (studied in bacteriology), fungi (mycology, including lichen-forming fungi studied in lichenology), non-chlorophyte algae (phycology), and viruses (virology).
+Despite these changes, botanists still study fungi (including lichens) and photosynthetic protists, often including them in introductory botany courses.

 Fundamental life processes